AY2021S2-CS2103T-W14-4/pe-tips/README.md

 For example, if the app allows adding two duplicate objects with the same name, the name/id of one of the duplicates might have a counter attached to it.
 In this case, this might cause issues when editing/deleting these objects

+## Date Inputs
+- Check if leap years and invalid dates are handled properly.
+- For certain products, entering past dates may not make sense to the functionality
+- Check of past dates cause errors

+Invalid Dates:
+`2021-02-29, 2021-02-30, 2021-11-31, 2021-11-32`

+Past Dates:
+`1999-02-27, 0000-02-09`

+Similar principles can be applied to time.